benfurber/ElpisAPI/README.md

 yarn install

 # 2. Create .env file at the project root folder.
-# There is a .env.sample file for reference
+# Check .env.sample file for reference

 # 3. Get token for the env file
 yarn prisma token